 Maintaining the perfect environment in your home is tricky.
 But you’ve done it.
-You’ve installed an energy efficient HVAC system, air-sealed your basement and attic to prevent temperature leaks, insulated the air ducts, and you know that the air flow in your home is perfect.
+You’ve installed an energy-efficient HVAC system, air-sealed your basement and attic to prevent temperature leaks, insulated the air ducts, and you know that the airflow in your home is perfect.
 That’s everything you need to take care of right?
-Not quite, there’s one other item which can heavily impact how balanced your home environment stays: The thermostat.
+Not quite, there’s one other item that can heavily impact how balanced your home environment stays: The thermostat.
 It’s a simple device, but one that requires more time and thought than most people give it.
-A little bit of mental energy before purchase can go a long way to making sure you don’t overspend and can improve the energy efficiency of your home.
+A little bit of mental energy before a purchase can go a long way to making sure you don’t overspend and can improve the energy efficiency of your home.

 Current climate control System

-First it’s important to know what sort of central heating and air system you have in place.
-Standard systems are single stage, multi-stage, heat pump, or multi-stage heat pump (which is combination of both multi-stage and a heat pump).
+First, it’s important to know what sort of central heating and air system you have in place.
+Standard systems are single-stage, multi-stage, heat pump, or multi-stage heat pump (which is a combination of both multi-stage and a heat pump).

 - Single Stage: Has only one level of output.
 No matter where you set the temperature, it runs at full force when it needs to adjust the temperature back to the setting.